 25 In the same way, after supper He also took the cup and said, “This cup is the new covenant established by My blood.
 Do this, as often as you drink it, in remembrance of Me.”
 26 For as often as you eat this bread and drink the cup, you proclaim the Lord’s death until He comes.
 1 Corinthians 11:23-26 (HCSB)

-Forty days after rising from the dead, Jesus ascended into heaven to sit at the right hand of the Father.
-He will return one day to rule and reign over the world from Jerusalem as both Lord and King.
-In the meantime, He has directed us to remember Him and His loving sacrifice on the cross through the bread and the cup of the new covenant.
+Forty days after rising from the dead, Jesus would ascend into heaven to sit at the right hand of the Father.
+He will return the same way one day to rule and reign over the world from a new Jerusalem, as King and High Priest.
+In the meantime, as we wait, He has directed us to remember Him and His loving sacrifice on the cross through the bread and the cup of His new covenant.

 Reflection

-If you do not yet have this cleansing, won’t you invite Him into your life to drink of His living water today?
-He has been with you every moment of your life, through all the joys and the sorrows, and He deeply loves you.
+If you have not yet received Jesus and His cleansing, won’t you invite Him into your heart and life today, and freely drink from the living water of the Holy Spirit?
+Jesus has been with you every moment of your life, through the joys and gladness as well as the sorrows and pain.
+He deeply loves you and is watching over you today.

-Lord, thank You for being with me in every moment, through the tears and the laughter, the successes, and the failures.
-Help me to walk closely with You and to live a holy and blameless life, one day at a time.
-Though I do fail often, I seek to get up and do a better job of reflecting Your love to others at the next opportunity.
+Lord, thank You for being with me every moment, through the tears and the laughter, the successes and the failures.
+Help me to walk ever closer with You, and to live a more holy and blameless life, one day at a time.
+When I fail, help me to get up to do a better job of reflecting Your love to others.
 We ask this in Jesus’ name, Amen.